cdmuir/website/content/post/2019-11-20-phyteclub.md

 summary = "A computational platform for plant ecophysiology"
 +++

-SOMEWHERE: a rule of thumb is that if I'm struggling with something, probably lots of other people are too.
-I love discovering that someone came up with a tool that makes science easier and shares their solution as software.
-Hence, when I was struggling to use some plant ecophys models I needed for my research, I started to developing software to make it easier for me, and hopefully others as well.

-I want to provide a brief update on work I've been doing lately to improve the computational toolkit for plant ecophysiologists, specifically using [R](https://cran.r-project.org).
+I want to provide an update on work I've been doing lately to improve the computational toolkit for plant ecophysiologists, specifically using [R](https://cran.r-project.org).
 This is very much a work-in-progress, but since I've recently released the first R packages related to this work on CRAN (see [here](https://CRAN.R-project.org/package=gunit), [here](https://CRAN.R-project.org/package=tealeaves), and [here](https://CRAN.R-project.org/package=photosynthesis)), so I wanted to write a short post explaining my motivation and how these packages fit into the big-picture changes I would like to make in plant ecophysiology and its integration with evolutionary biology.

 # Motivation